 Florence pummels Carolinas with heavy rain, wind; eyewall nears coast

-Hurricane Florence's eyewall was making its way toward North Carolina on Friday, as the Category 1 storm lashed the coast and appeared ready to cause catastrophic flooding.
+Hurricane Florence's eyewall is onshore in North Carolina on Friday and will make landfall very soon, as the Category 1 storm lashed the Carolina coast and appeared ready to cause catastrophic flooding.

 State officials were bracing for the worst.
 A tattered American flag seen flying on a live surf camera at Frying Pan Tower in North Carolina was evidence of the strong wind gusts pounding the coast.